Dynamic Conditional SKEPTIC: Conclusion

 \section{Conclusion}

-In this paper, we introduce the Dynamic Conditional \texttt{SKEPTIC} (DCS) model, an extension of the DCC model that relaxes the normality assumption by utilizing nonparametric distributions and rank-based statistics, such as Spearman's rho and Kendall's tau, to estimate the unknown correlation matrix.
+In this paper, we introduce the Dynamic Conditional SKEPTIC (DCS) model, an extension of the DCC model that relaxes the normality assumption by utilizing nonparametric distributions and rank-based statistics, such as Spearman's rho and Kendall's tau, to estimate the unknown correlation matrix.

 We investigate the theoretical properties of the DCS model, including its stationarity and mixing properties, highlighting its robustness and flexibility in dynamically modeling the correlation matrix.
 The proposed model provides a more adaptable approach to capture complex market dynamics by addressing the limitations of the normality assumption in asset returns.
-A simulation study based on Montecarlo simulations shows the DCS in estimating the process parameters.
+A Monte Carlo simulation study demonstrates the effectiveness of the DCS approach in estimating the process parameters.
 The empirical analysis demonstrates that the DCS model achieves portfolio Sharpe ratios comparable to benchmark models while having lower turnover, thereby reducing portfolio costs.
 In the risk management application, the proposed estimators demonstrate optimal performance with a portfolio that, besides providing optimal average return and low rebalancing costs, ensures robust market risk tracking.

-In summary, the Dynamic Conditional \texttt{SKEPTIC} model represents an appealing alternative to traditional methods for estimating the conditional correlation matrix, offering flexible assumptions and delivering interesting results for portfolios, particularly in the analysis of portfolios based on S\&P100 constituents.
+In summary, the Dynamic Conditional SKEPTIC model represents an appealing alternative to traditional methods for estimating the conditional correlation matrix, offering flexible assumptions and delivering interesting results for portfolios, particularly in the analysis of portfolios based on S\&P100 constituents.

-\section{Appendix of Dynamic Conditional \texttt{SKEPTIC}}
+\section{Appendix of Dynamic Conditional SKEPTIC}